slovisi/generator-quickstarter/README.md

 ## Getting Started

+- Make sure you have Node.js, Yeoman, Ruby, Sass & Compass installed as they are prerquisites for this generator
 - Install: `npm install -g generator-quickstarter`
 - Run: `yo quickstarter`
 - Run `grunt` or `grunt dev` for testing and preview, run `grunt production` for building and optimization (images & js minification).